 Report on line 4c, interest income equivalents other than substitute interest reportable on line 4b or other interest equivalents reportable on other lines in Part II.
 Interest equivalents reportable on line 4c generally consist of fees and commission income with respect to certain financial transactions that do not give rise to interest under section 163 (e.g., financial guarantee fees, and acceptance confirmation and standby letter of credit fees).
 Do not report periodic income with respect to notional principal contracts on Part II, line 4c.
-Such amounts are generally reportable on other lines, such as that for hedging transactions (line 13), global dealing (line 16c) or if the corporation is a mere investor in notional principal contracts, on line 24 (other income (loss) items with differences).

-Do not report on this line 4c, amounts reported in accordance with instructions for Part II, lines 4a, 4b, 9, 10, 11, 12, 13, 16a, 20 and 23.
+Do not report on this line 4c, amounts reported in accordance with instructions for Part II, lines 4a, 4b, 9, 10, 11, 12, 13, 16, 20, and 23.